Frequently asked questions: UK Immigration White Paper

 Are any routes being expanded for highly skilled migrants?

 Yes.
-The government intends to increase allocations under the Global Talent and other top skill routes, introduce faster entry pathways for strategic sector experts and simplify access for leading talent in science and design.
-It will review the Innovator Founder route to support university-based entrepreneurs and double the number of Expansion Worker places available to overseas businesses opening UK branches.
+From 22 July, the number of Expansion Worker places available to overseas businesses opening UK branches has been doubled.
+The government also intends to increase allocations under the Global Talent and other top skill routes, introduce faster entry pathways for strategic sector experts and simplify access for leading talent in science and design.
+It will review the Innovator Founder route to support university-based entrepreneurs.

-The High Potential Individual (HPI) route – for graduates of prestigious universities around the world to relocate to the UK – will expand, with double the number of qualifying institutions and a 24-month stay for eligible overseas graduates.
+The High Potential Individual (HPI) route – for graduates of prestigious universities worldwide to relocate to the UK – will expand, with double the number of qualifying institutions and a 24-month stay for eligible overseas graduates.

 What changes are planned for family migration and exceptional circumstances?